 Also, the author of a work of visual art may not transfer their moral rights.
-They maintain their moral rights even if they’re no longer the copyright owner of the work.
+They maintain their moral rights even if they're no longer the copyright owner of the work.
 However, the author may waive these moral rights by signing a written document to that effect.
-These moral rights last until 31 December of the year in which the author dies.
+Moral rights last until 31 December of the year in which the author dies.

 Moral Rights in the Canadian Copyright Act

 In Canada, authors of all works have moral rights.
 This means a painting, computer software or even a corporate memorandum are subject to moral rights.
 When reproducing or publicly performing any work in Canada — even U.S. works — you need to respect the moral rights of the author.

 In Canada, you need to include the author's name on the work, and can't make any changes that may be prejudicial to the author's honor or reputation.
 You're also precluded from using that work in association with a product, service, cause or institution in a manner that may harm the reputation of the creator.

 Under Canadian law, an author may waive their moral rights but they can't assign or transfer them to another person except upon death.
 Moral rights last 70 years after the author’s death.

 Both Canada and the U.S. have exceptions or special provisions for libraries and archives for preservation, interlibrary loan and other specific purposes.
 Both countries have exceptions for educational institutions and other interest groups, and for certain specific uses.
 These provisions and exceptions only apply when you're using a work in that country.

 Berne requires that exceptions or limitations (free uses) in its member countries are subject to the following test set out in Article 9(2) of the Convention.